The Website Owners Guide

 Search engines can detect when hundred of links to the same website all appear within a short period of time, and as this looks unnatural, they can penalise your site.
 This shouldn't really affect your link building campaign unless you do have plans on creating hundreds or thousands of links within a few days or weeks.
 But as these will probably be created using spammy techniques, that's not a good thing to do anyway!

-Another way to get your website to appear at the top of Google is to use Google Adwords, which is Google's advertising service that allows you to place a text advert above or to the side of the search results for a particular search query.
+Another way to get your website to appear at the top of Google is to use Google Ads, which is Google's advertising service that allows you to place a text advert above or to the side of the search results for a particular search query.

 It allows you to target very specific keywords so that your advert only appears next to the searches by users who are looking specifically for services you offer.

-You are only charged whenever someone clicks on your advert, and this amount varies depending on the other AdWords competition for those keywords (this can be roughly £1 or £2 per click).
+You are only charged whenever someone clicks on your advert, and this amount varies depending on the other Google Ads competition for those keywords (this can be roughly £1 or £2 per click).
 You are able to set a specific daily budget so that you can control exactly how much you spend.

 It's quite a complex platform, as it's so flexible and allows you to tune it in every way imaginable.
 You can even display different adverts when a user performs a search on their phone for example.